Environmental Health and Safety

 Laboratory personnel should be familiar with established University policies and procedures regarding emergency situations.

-Animal research involving the administration of chemicals requires careful review to minimize the risk of chemical exposures for researchers and animal care staff.
+Research involving hazardous chemicals requires careful review to minimize the risk of chemical exposures for researchers and CARE staff.

 Laboratory ventilation is an important engineering control measure used to protect laboratory personnel from exposure to hazardous materials used in the laboratory.
 The chemical exhaust hood is the most useful of these engineering controls.
 The purpose of a chemical exhaust hood is to prevent or minimize the escape of airborne contaminants from the hood to the laboratory air.